banlakie/kafka-dotnet-microservices/README.md

 docker exec -it kafka-dotnet-microservices-kafka-1 kafka-console-consumer --bootstrap-server kafka:9092 --topic order_created --from-beginning
 ```

 Or you can log the services one-by-one.
-Here is the example commnad:
+Here is the example commnad, (change the service name for paymentservice, shippingservice or notificationservice):
 ```sh
 docker logs -f kafka-dotnet-microservices-orderservice-1
 ```